radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/manage-sdc-client.md

 ## Next steps

 You should now have an understanding of how to update, troubleshoot, and monitor the secure data connector client.
-For details on deploying the secure data connector client, see the [deploy a secure data connector client](deploy-sdc-client.md) guide.
-For details on managing data connectors in Env Ops Center, see the [manage data connectors](manage-data-connectors.md) guide.
+For details on deploying the secure data connector client, see the [deploy a secure data connector client](configure-sdc-client/#deploy-the-secure-data-connector-client) guide.